Equipment & Preparation Guide

 Proper Equipment is Essential

 The James Bay expedition takes you through extreme conditions.
-Temperatures can range from -5°C to -40°C, with wind chill making it feel even colder.
+Temperatures can range from 15°C to -40°C, with wind chill making it feel even colder.
 Being properly equipped isn't just about comfort - it's about safety.

 This guide covers everything you need to bring, what we provide, and how to prepare for the journey of a lifetime.
+Not everything listed is mandatory, however being aware of what you might need or want is worth looking at.

 Your Snowmobile